 Across the western United States and Canada, hunters and outfitters throw on their waterproof hunting jacket and get their mountain horses shoed up and ready for the upcoming elk, deer and sheep seasons.

 At the end of a long day on the mountain, it is nice to know there is a ride waiting down below, in that regard, the mountain hunting horse reins king.
+Of course, the ammo shown here will always be the most important aspect no matter where you are hunting.
+Nonetheless, the use of horses is essential.
 From the farthest north reaches of the Dall sheep range in Yukon and Northwest Territories, south to elk and deer camps throughout the Rockies and all the way down to the Coues Deer haunts of the southwest, horses continue to play an important role in mountain hunting.
+Horses aren’t the only resources a hunter will need for hunting season.
+They will want to ensure that their game is fit and healthy and will offer the best deer licks and other aids, so their herds are ready for the upcoming season.
+They will also want to ensure that they have the right equipment at their disposal.
 Some hunters in this area have been known to use special cameras (you can learn more about them at https://feedthatgame.com/best-deer-camera-top-3-choices/) to track the deer and elk.
 This helps the hunters to better plan out a route for when hunting the deer and elk.

 Those in the know will forever argue the merits of one breed over another when it comes to mountain hunting horses, but one fact that cannot be argued is that many of the horses engaged in the hunting business are draft horse/quarter horse crosses.